Mark 8:31–33

 The Christ’s path to glory runs through the cross.

-31 He began to teach them that the Son of Man must suffer many things, and be rejected by the elders, the chief priests, and the scribes, and be killed, and after three days rise again.
+31 Then He began to teach them that the Son of Man must suffer many things and be rejected by the elders, chief priests, and scribes, and that He must be killed and after three days rise again.

-32 He spoke to them openly.
-Peter took him, and began to rebuke him.
+32 He spoke this message quite frankly, and Peter took Him aside and began to rebuke Him.

 The Christ’s path to glory runs through the cross.